 For a busy legislator, adequate notice of meetings and an agenda to guide what bills to study in preparation for a meeting are basic requirements.
-House Rules require 24 hours' notice of meeting and agenda to members by posted notices.
-(Rule 73) In practice, meeting times, location, and agendas for Wednesday meetings are published by 5 pm on the preceding Friday on both the legislators' web site and the public web site, ALISON.
-After the 27th day of the session, House notice is reduced to four hours.
-The Senate requirement is at least four hours' notice, "wherever possible."
-(Rule 57) A veteran legislator estimated that deadline is met about one-half the time.
+House Rules require 24 hours notice of meeting and agenda to members by posted notices.
+(Rule 73).
+In practice, meeting times, location, and agendas for Wednesday meetings are published by 5 pm on Friday on both the legislators' web site and the public web site, ALISON.
+After the 27th day of the session, House notice is reduced to 4 hours.
+The Senate requirement is at least four hours notice, wherever possible."(Rule 57).
+A veteran legislator estimates that deadline is met about one-half the time.
 On ALISON, Senate notices appear irregularly.
 "Agenda to be announced" is a common listing.

 Although some members of both bodies indicated that they would like earlier notice of meetings and earlier receipt of agendas, House members surveyed were generally satisfied with the timeliness of meeting announcements (85.9%) and agendas (79.0%).
-Among senators responding, only 41.2% found meeting announcements timely and just 22.2% agreed that agendas were timely.
-No senator marked "Strongly Agree" for the timeliness of either.
+Among Senators responding only 41.2% found meeting announcements timely and just 22.2% agreed that agendas were timely.
+No Senator marked Strongly Agree for the timeliness of either.

-Committee Effectiveness
+Committee Functioning

-To judge the functioning of the committee system in each house, three topics must be examined: (1) the number of committees; (2) committee jurisdictions and assignment of bills; and (3) the authority of committee chairs.
+To judge the functioning of the committee system in each house three topics must be examined: 1) the number of committees; 2) the definitions of committee jurisdictions; and 3) the assignment of bills to committees by jurisdiction.